Skip to Content

 Ingredients

-Heat oven to 350°F. Line 13x9-inch pan with foil, allowing some to extend over edges of pan.
-Grease bottom and sides of foil with shortening or cooking spray.
+Heat oven to 350°F. Line a 13x9-inch pan with foil, allowing some to extend over the edges of the pan.
+Grease the bottom and sides of foil with shortening or cooking spray.

-Make and bake brownies as directed on box.
-Cool completely on cooling rack, about 1 hour.
-Freeze in pan 30 minutes.
+Make and bake brownies as directed on the box.
+Cool completely on a cooling rack, about 1 hour.
+Freeze in the pan for 30 minutes.

-Using foil to lift, remove brownies from pan, and peel foil away.
-Cut out 9 egg shapes using 3-inch egg-shaped cookie cutter, 3 rows by 3 rows.
-Gently push brownie out of cutter each time.
-Set aside end pieces for snacking.
-If cutter gets sticky, wipe clean with damp paper towel before cutting again.
+Using the foil to lift, remove brownies from the pan, and peel foil away.
+Cut out 9 egg shapes using a 3-inch egg-shaped cookie cutter (3 rows by 3 rows).
+Gently push the brownie out of the cutter each time.
+Set aside the end pieces for snacking.
+If the cutter gets sticky, wipe clean with a damp paper towel before cutting again.

-In small bowl, place frosting; tint with food color to desired color.
-For each brownie, spread generous 1 tablespoon frosting on top.
+In small bowls, stir frosting and food color to make desired frosting colors.
+For each brownie, spread a generous 1 tablespoon of frosting on top.
 Decorate as desired with candy sprinkles and colored sugars.
-Repeat with remaining brownies (use photo as guide).
+Repeat with the remaining brownies (use photo as guide).

 Let stand about 30 minutes or until frosting is set.
 Store covered in single layer at room temperature.